 - Pesto: I prefer to use my homemade pesto recipe and it makes just enough for four sandwiches.
 If you'd rather use store bought, you'll need about 1 cup.
 You can also swap in sun-dried tomato pesto for a different flavor twist.

 - Fontina cheese: I usually buy a 9-ounce block of fontina, which is just the right amount for four sandwiches.
-If you can't find fontina, good substitutes include provolone, mozzarella, Gouda, Swiss or Havarti.
+Fontina melts beautifully, but provolone, mozzarella or Swiss are all great substitutes.
 For a stronger flavor, try brie or sharp cheddar.

 - Turkey: I like to get the deli turkey sliced a little on the thicker side and if I can find one with Italian-style flavor, even better.
 My favorite is a sun-dried tomato smoked turkey breast from my local grocery store.
 You can also switch things up with grilled chicken, ham or roast beef.